maku77/maku77.github.io/git/limit-push-users.md

 if [ $no_entry = 1 ]; then
     # No restriction.
-    # The user can push to the blanch.
+    # The user can push to the branch.
     exit 0
 fi

 echo "----------------------------------------------"
-echo "[$blanch_name] is in submit control." echo "You have no access to the blanch." echo "Please wait until the submit control finishes." echo "----------------------------------------------"
+echo "[$branch_name] is in submit control." echo "You have no access to the branch." echo "Please wait until the submit control finishes." echo "----------------------------------------------"

-# The user cannot push to the blanch.
+# The user cannot push to the branch.
 exit 1
 ```